There’s nothing more tranquil, striking and that makes a powerful statement in the landscape like a garden water fountain.

 Fountains are very popular in feng shui as they’re known to bring water energy and are also a symbol of prosperity and wealth.

-However, when looking for the ideal feng shui fountain placement keep in mind not to place in your bedroom as the water shui elements create the energy of sorrow and worry in the bedroom.
+However, when looking for the ideal feng shui fountain placement keep in mind not to place it in your bedroom as the water shui elements create the energy of sorrow and worry in the bedroom.

 Where Should A Garden Water Fountain Be Placed?